 The project uses the existing vegetation, as a guiding element that informs the site location.
 The intent relies in defining a large orchard that is created between the local vegetation and the proposed vegetation.

 It is proposed with the definition of this space, to establish a productive activity that can benefit the convent of Poor Clares sisters and the local community.
-The maintenance of these fields will emphasize a sense of community that punctuates the lives of people
+The maintenance of these fields will emphasize a sense of community that punctuates the lives of people throughout the year.

 The chapel is placed as a central element of the botanical composition and uses the treeline as a protective wrapping, creating of a vivid threshold that distances itself from the surroundings and provides an environment of recollection and safety, essential conditions for ascetic rituals.